mtrohman/heiswayi.github.io/_posts/2015-09-21-simple-way-to-minify-css-on-the-fly-with-php.md

 ?>
 ```

-The PHP code above will include all those CSS files, minify them, and output itself as a functional CSS-compressed file.
+PHP code above will include all those CSS files, minify them, and output itself as a functional CSS-compressed file.

-This is how we put **minified.css.php** file in our HTML `<head>` section:
+This is how we include _minified.css.php_ file in our HTML `<head>` section:

 ```HTML
 <html lang="en">